-Figs. 7(a), 7(b) and 7(c) show the superframe lengths obtained by applying algorithms A1, A2 and A3 to the traffic matrices $C_1$ , $C_2$ and $C_3$ for all-optical access, respectively.
-In obtaining these figures, two cases of the number of transceivers are considered: T = R = 1 and T = R = 2.
-The horizontal axis ( $4 \leq K \leq 32$ ) shows the number of slots within the frame, and the vertical axis the length of the superframe in slots.
-From those figures, we can observe that algorithm A3 gives good results for matrices $C_1$ and $C_2$ .
-On the other hand, algorithms A1 and A2 are better than A3 for matrix $C_3$ , especially in the case of T = R = 2.
-That is, the figures show that at least one of those algorithms can offer a good result close to the theoretical lower bounds, but there is no best one that always yields the shortest superframe.
-This was confirmed through extensive evaluation of other cases with various combinations of parameters.
-Thus, our recommendation is that all three algorithms should be performed and the best one is chosen to set up the optical paths.
+Figs. 7(a), 7(b) and 7(c) show the super-frame lengths obtained by applying three algorithms to the traffic matrix C_1 , C_2 and C_3 for all-optical access, respectively.
+In obtaining these figures, two cases for the number of transceivers are considered; T = R = 1 and T = R = 2.
+The horizontal axis ($4 \le K \le 32$) shows the number of slots within the frame, and the vertical axis does the length of the super-frame in slots.
+From those figures, we can observe that the algorithm A3 gives good results for matrix C_1 and C_2 .
+On the other hand, the algorithms A1 and A2 are better than A3 for matrix C_3 especially in the case of T = R = 2.
+That is, figures show that at least one of those algorithms can offer the good result close to the theoretical lower bounds, but we cannot find the best one always offering the shortest super-frame.
+It was confirmed by an extensive evaluation of the other cases with various combination of parameters.
+Thus, our recommendation is that all three algorithms should be performed, and the best one is chosen to set up the optical paths.